ThibaultCastells/minimalist_network_graph/README.md

 If there is a specific operation that you don't want to see, you can add it in the *REMOVED_NODES* list in *[graph.py](network_graph/graph_reading/graph.py)*.

-Also, if you have improvement ideas or if you want to contribute, you can send me a message :)
+Also, if you have improvement ideas or if you want to contribute, you are welcome to open an issue or a pull request!

 ## Known issues